godziller/CS2514_Java/Assignment1/Assignment1.md

     // Assums the caller passes a correct into - 0000->9999

     public static boolean isLeapYear(int year) {
-        // A year is a leap year if it is divisible by 4, but not divisible by 100 unless
-        //it is also divisible by 400..
-        return (year % 4 == 0 && (year % 100 != 0 || year % 400 == 0));
+        // A year is a leap year if it is divisible by 4, but not divisible by 100 unless it is also divisible by 400.. return (year % 4 == 0 && (year % 100 != 0 || year % 400 == 0));
     }